What is parechovirus?

 How does parechovirus spread?

 Babies and young children can become very unwell, very quickly.
-Rarely, parechovirus can cause sepsis, a severe blood infection, or meningitis, a severe infection of the membrane surrounding the brain.
+Rarely, parechovirus can cause sepsis, a severe blood infection, or meningitis or encephalitis, a severe infection of the membrane surrounding the brain.
 These are most common in babies younger than 3 months.

 Symptoms to look out for in babies and young children include: